Tore Wretman: Personal life

-Wretman's first marriage, from 1945 and 1953, was to actress Lillebil Kjellén.
+Wretman's first marriage, from 1945 to 1953, was to actress Lillebil Kjellén.
 The couple had two daughters—Ann-Sofie (born 1946) and Charlotta (born 1949).
 His daughter Ann-Sofie is a food writer.

-His second marriage was from 1953 and 1971 to actress Meg Westergren.
+His second marriage was from 1953 to 1971 to actress Meg Westergren.
 They had a son named Fredrik (born 1953) and a daughter named Malin (1956–1997).

 He married flight attendant Ewa Wikmar in 1971.
 The couple had two children—Johan (born 1973) and Filip (born 1975).
 Together they ran a real estate business called Wretman Estate on the French Riviera.

 Legacy

 Wretman played a big role in educating Swedes about the world of cuisine with his radio show Novisen vid spisen on Sveriges Radio.
 The radio show began broadcasting in 1950 and was hosted by journalist Folke Olhagen.
 The duo also presented segments on television meant to educate men about cooking and cuisine, a task that had previously been considered a woman's duty.

-He is known to have introduced avocado and Green pepper to the Swedish public, as well as prawns on toast, a dish which is better known as Toast Skagen.
+He is known to have introduced avocado and green pepper to the Swedish public, as well as prawns on toast, a dish which is better known as Toast Skagen.

 He received an honorary PhD from Umeå University, as well as an honorary doctorate in gastronomy from the same university.

 In 2002, Wretman was featured on a stamp in the series "Svensk Gastronomi".